Nau mai, haere mai ki te rōpū o MASS

 MASS membership encompasses a wide range of Māori social scientists and researchers engaged in Māori social science research.
 Members include students, emerging and established researchers, and representatives of institutions or groups that deliver Māori and/or indigenous social science–related research services.

-You can join MASS by filling out the form on the MASS website.
-For more information about MASS, please contact Robert or Meegan.
 You can also connect with MASS on Facebook.
 Join the eSocSci MASS Network by clicking on the Request membership button above, make sure you have been to the MASS website and signed up as a member there first.

 We aim to

-- foster the output of quality Māori social science research by collaborating with other MASS members, identifying research gaps relating to Māori social science research, and promoting Māori social science research;
+- Foster the output of quality Māori social science research by collaborating with other MASS members, identifying research gaps relating to Māori social science research, and promoting Māori social science research

-- mentor and support emerging and established Māori social scientists by highlighting pathways into social science, offering supervision for postgraduate Māori social sciences students, and providing opportunities for Māori social scientists to discuss and strategise about Māori social science–related issues;
+- mentor and support emerging and established Māori social scientists by highlighting pathways into social science, offering supervision for postgraduate Māori social sciences students, and providing opportunities for Māori social scientists to discuss and strategise about Māori social science–related issues

-- facilitate relationship building by providing gatherings and networking opportunities for Māori social scientists, establishing links between participants in Māori Studies departments and those in other sectors or institutions, and by linking with other Māori social science research entities;
+- facilitate relationship building by providing gatherings and networking opportunities for Māori social scientists, establishing links between participants in Māori Studies departments and those in other sectors or institutions, and by linking with other Māori social science research entities

-- fulfil an advocacy and facilitation role for Māori social scientists and Māori social science tertiary students;
+- fulfil an advocacy and facilitation role for Māori social scientists and Māori social science tertiary students

 - increase Māori input into (and provide a Māori world view on) Māori public policy.

 For more information about MASS network seminars, the forum or contributing to the network see the links to the right or contact Garrick Cooper